How to create and share a YouTube video.

 Plan before you shoot.

-Visualize how you want your video to look.
-Make notes as you imagine different scenes, action, camera angles, characters, and props.
-The drawings don’t have to be detailed or technically good, but the more specific you can be in your storyboard, the more likely you are to realize your vision.
+Visualise how you want your video to look.
+Make notes as you imagine different scenes, action, camera angles, characters and props.
+The drawings don’t have to be detailed or technically good, but the more specific you can be in your storyboard, the more likely you are to realise your vision.

 On set, a good shot list will be your guidebook.
-It will help you keep track of the shots you’ve gotten and the ones you still need to get.
+It will help you to keep track of the shots you’ve got and the ones you still need to get.
 It will also help your crew, if you have one, know what they need to set up each shot.